-Join Angie Taylor for an in-depth discussion in this video Easing ranges and values, part of After Effects Expressions: Getting Started.
+Join Angie Taylor for an in-depth discussion in this video Easing ranges and values, part of Learning After Effects Expressions.

 You can use expressions to do some really clever things, including lip syncing.
 And I'm going to show you a technique here where you can animate the time re-map value of a piece of video footage, to make it look as if the object in the animation is talking.
 In this case I have a dog, and if I just scrub you'll see I've created these random mouth movements.
 Between Say maybe zero and two seconds, I've got these random head and mouth movements.

 This is just a test piece that I made in Poser.
 I've also got an audio file in here of a woman speaking in French, so I'm just going to play that for you. >> So what I want to do, is I want to get the dog speaking those phrases, and to do that, what I'm going to do is use expressions on the time remap value.
 Now you'll notice if I move the time marker back and forwards.

 I can make the dog's mouth open and close.
 And it kind of starts to look as if the dog's talking if I time that with some audio.
 So that's my idea.
 I get the dog talking by moving this backward and forwards to open and close its mouth.
 Okay, And that's what we're going to do here.
 So I've added an expression to the time remap value.
 Okay.
 What I'm going to do is select that and activate it.
 Let's just switch that on.

 And basically, it's looking at this audio amplitude layer that I created.
 As we saw earlier, I can create an audio amplitude layer from the audio in my comp.
 Now if I preview it with that applied, you'll see that it is taking the result of the audio.
 But we're not quite getting the result we want.
 Let me just show you. >> Okay and if we have a look, basically our values, they're a little high.
 Remember, we want to take our values from between zero and two seconds.